 Michigan Catastrophic Claims Association

 The Michigan Catastrophic Claims Association (MCCA), an unincorporated non-profit association, was created by the state Legislature in 1978.
-The MCCA reimburses auto no-fault insurance companies for each Personal Injury Protection (medical) claim paid in excess of a certain threshold, currently at $530,000 (this amount will increase to $545,000 on July 1, 2015).
-It means that the policyholder's insurance company pays the first $530,000 of medical expenses and the MCCA reimburses the insurance company for any costs paid out over that amount.
+The MCCA reimburses auto no-fault insurance companies for each Personal Injury Protection (medical) claim paid in excess of a certain threshold, currently at $545,000.
+It means that the policyholder's insurance company pays the first $545,000 of medical expenses and the MCCA reimburses the insurance company for any costs paid out over that amount.

 Michigan's unique auto insurance no-fault law provides unlimited lifetime coverage for medical expenses which result from auto accidents.
 So, consumers who are injured in an auto accident will receive reasonable and necessary medical benefits for their entire lifetime.
 No other state in the country has such high medical benefits.
 The cost to run such a system is expensive.
 Without the MCCA, the stability of one insurance company could be threatened by a series of catastrophic claims.